remoteintech/remote-jobs/company-profiles/ambaum.md

-# BTownWeb
+# Ambaum

 ## Company blurb

-[BTownWeb](https://www.btownweb.com) is a Web Development agency with a focus on Ecommerce.
+[Ambaum](https://ambaum.com) is a Web Development agency with a focus on Ecommerce.

 ## Company size